Scanframe/sf-mod-app/README.md

 ## Concept Project 2: Serializing UI Forms at Runtime

-The [`rt-ui-serialize`](rt-ui-serialize) directory is a proof of This proof of concept that UI elements on a form can be serialized to a file and recreated by reading by the same file.
+The [`rt-ui-serialize`](rt-ui-serialize) directory is a proof of of concept that UI elements on a form can be serialized to a file and recreated by reading by the same file.